 The next day we dropped Carolina off at Abergavenny railway station for her train back to London, which was going to be a bit of a contrast…buses, no sheep, no busybodies interfering in your day…

 A loop around Llangynidr

 Yesterday my knees had recovered enough to tackle another walk.
 Put another way – I’d stopped complaining.
-We felt like a change from our section of the canal towpath so we took the car along to Llangynidr, about 4 miles away.
-We also took an OS map so that we didn’t get lost, though that would have been a feat even for us, given that all we were doing was following the canal east to a lane, walking down the lane to the River Usk and then turning west to follow the Usk back to Llangynidr.
+We took the car along to Llangynidr, a village that sits between the Mon and Brec canal and the River Usk.
+We also took an OS map so that we didn’t get lost, though that would have been a feat even for us, given that all we were doing was following the canal east to a lane, walking down the lane to the river and then turning west to follow the Usk back to Llangynidr.

 We were almost convinced to turn back from the path alongside the river by a couple coming the other way, who told us that the route was really rocky and difficult, that we would slip, that it was under water and we would get our feet wet…I almost expected them to predict that we would be carried off by giant birds of prey.
 Really, we don’t need much encouragement to give up but on this occasion we stuck to our guns.
 It was a little awkward in places but nothing that was too onerous and I’m glad to report that we survived to walk another day!The bridge across the Usk at Llangynidr

 I’ve lived in good climate, and it bores the hell out of me.
 I like weather rather than climate